Support

 What is Org Protocol?

-Captee can share a link or content directly to Emacs through the use of Org Protocol.
-Org Protocol is a means for external applications to share content and trigger actions to Emacs Org Mode via a URL scheme.
+Org Protocol is a custom URL scheme for Emacs Org Mode.
+With Org Protocol, apps external to Emacs can share content and trigger actions to an Org file via a URL scheme.

 How do I get Org Protocol capture working with Captee?